-Roast the turkey at 350 F for about 2-2.5 hours (for a 15lb turkey) or until the internal temperature reaches 155 F. Use a probe thermometer to keep an eye on the internal temperature, and be sure to stick it in the deepest part of the turkey between the leg and the breast.
-Once you take the turkey out of the oven the temperature will continue rising to about 165 F, which is known as carry over cooking.
+Roast the turkey at 350 degrees F for about 2-2.5 hours (for a 15lb turkey) or until the internal temperature reaches 155 degrees F. Use a probe thermometer to keep an eye on the internal temperature and be sure to stick it in the deepest part of the turkey between the leg and the breast.
+Once you take the turkey out of the oven the temperature will continue rising to about 165 degrees F, which is known as carry over cooking.
 I recommend letting the turkey rest for 1 hour before cutting into it.
 If you don’t wait, he juices will run out and the turkey meat will be dry.

 How To Make Herb Butter for Turkey

 The herb butter I use for this turkey recipes is super simple.
-You need a stick of room temperature unsalted butter, the zest of 1 lemon, one clove of garlic minced, 3 tablespoons of finely chopped herbs like dill, parsley, and chives and 1/2 a teaspoon of salt.
+You need a stick of room temperature unsalted butter, the zest of 1 lemon, one clove of garlic minced, 3 tablespoons of finely chopped herbs like dill, parsley, chives, and 1/2 a teaspoon of salt.
 Mix that all together and slather it under the skin of the turkey just before roasting it.
 It will give the white turkey breast meat that much needed moisture and flavor.

 Looking for more amazing Thanksgiving recipes?
 Check these out: